 For information concerning policies and procedures for students with disabilities, see the Office of Accessible Education (OAE) website (https://www.scu.edu/oae).
 Students with disabilities who are registered with the OAE office may be qualified to receive accommodations, auxiliary aids, or services based on supporting documentation.
 To register with OAE, students should contact the Director of OAE at 408-554-4109 or by email at email@example.com.

 Faculty and staff should contact Human Resources to request employee disability-related accommodations, auxiliary aids, or services.
 For more information, please see the Human Resources website (https://www.scu.edu/hr/).

 Students, faculty, and staff who have questions or concerns about (1) disagreements or denials regarding requested services, accommodations, or modifications to University practices or requirements; (2) alleged inaccessibility of a University program or activity; (3) alleged harassment or discrimination on the basis of a disability, and (4) any other alleged disability discrimination should contact the Director of Equal Opportunity and Title IX, who has been designated as the University's ADA/504 Coordinator.

 For more information or questions related to these policies, please contact the Office of Equal Opportunity and Title IX (https://www.scu.edu/title-ix).

 Student Conduct Code

 All members of the University community have a strong responsibility to protect and maintain an academic climate in which the fundamental freedom to learn can be enjoyed by all and where the rights and well-being of all members of the community are protected.
 To this end, certain basic regulations and policies have been developed to govern the conduct of all students as members of the University community.
-Copies of the Student Handbook, which includes the Student Conduct Code, and information about the policies and procedures regarding the student judicial system are available from the Office of Student Life and at www.scu.edu/osl/student-conduct/.
+The Student Handbook is available online at www.scu.edu/osl/policies-and-protocols/